mikewest/baseline-header/README.md

 [John Wilander][wilander] has [floated][tpac2022] the notion of applying macOS/iOS SDK's "[linked on or after][looa]" concept to the web, which is somewhat conceptually similar to this document's proposal.
-My understanding of the proposal is something like the
+There's also Tom van Goethem and Wouter Joosen's [`Progressive-Security` header][prog-sec] which seems conceptually in-line with this proposal.
+My understanding of John's proposal is something like the following:
-following:

 *   New APIs would be tied to some versioning scheme, whether time-based like this document's proposal, or versioned in some more esoteric manner akin to operating